 Tratak is simply a technique to build concentration.

-Concentration is a method to fix your awareness at a certain point.
-When you are concentrating, you are aware of that point only.
+You see, when you are concentrating, you are fixing your awareness on one particular point only.
 Remember the incident in ‘Mahabharat’ when Arjun said to Guru Dronacharaya that he could saw the eye of the bird and nothing else?

 So, What’s Meditation Then?